-A Unitholder that is a Registered Plan will not be entitled to a foreign tax credit under the Tax Act in respect of any foreign tax paid by the Trust and designated in respect of the Registered Plan.
+A Unitholder that is a Registered Plan will not be entitled to a foreign tax credit under the Tax Act in respect of any foreign tax paid by the Trust and designated in respect of the Registered Plan while the Units are qualified for investment by the Registered Plan.
 As a result, the after-tax return from an investment in Units to a Unitholder that is a Registered Plan trust may be adversely affected.